 Teaching and Learning Methods

-Tutor demonstrations and talks.
-Practical work, which includes cutting glass.
-One-to-one support and tuition.
-Group discussions and reviews.
-Presentations, which will help students develop ideas for design work and understand processes.
-Illustrated handouts, covering technical information.
-Resources used within each lesson are available electronically.
+The programme is taught through tutor demonstration, group discussions, sharing skills and knowledge within the group.
+The exchange of ideas will be an important aspect of this class.
+You will be supported in realising your personal goals and projects through 1:1 discussion at regular intervals with the tutor.
 There is no formal homework, however, your tutor may discuss ideas with you individually to help extend your study and for ongoing independent projects and research.
 Your tutor will also recommend exhibitions, films and websites for you to visit to enrich your study.

 There is no exam or formal assessment for this course.
 However, you will work with your tutor to identify your aims at the beginning of the session and will receive one to one feedback throughout as well as sharing outcomes at the end of the course.
 There is no formal qualification attached to this course but you can receive a Certificate of Completion from the college on request.